BluePurplePro/Dell-Inspiron-3580-Hackintosh/Increase_DVMT_Pre-Allocated_to_64MB_on_Dell_Inspiron_15_3580.md

 | framebuffer-fbmem | Data | 00009000 |

 >[!Note]
->For changing DVMT Memory Size, edit the value on 0x8E8 in Setup from 0x2 (256MB) to 0x3 (MAX)
+>To change DVMT Memory Size, edit the value on 0x8E8 in Setup from 0x2 (256MB) to 0x3 (MAX)
+>
->For disabling CFG Lock, edit the value on 0x5C4 in Setup from 0x1 (Enabled) to 0x0 (Disabled)
+>To disable CFG Lock, edit the value on 0x5C4 in Setup from 0x1 (Enabled) to 0x0 (Disabled)